gtk-rs/gtk4-rs/book/src/css.md

 {{#rustdoc_include ../listings/css/7/style.css}}
 ```

-And indeed, the resulting app features a `ComboBoxText` with a red arrow.
+Indeed, the resulting app features a `ComboBoxText` with a red arrow.

 <div style="text-align:center"><img src="img/css_7.png"/></div>

 ## Images

-But do we really want to settle with an arrow?
+Do we really want to settle with an arrow?
 Maybe there are much nicer icons out there you do not even know about yet.
 Fear not, the [Icon Library](https://apps.gnome.org/app/org.gnome.design.IconLibrary/) has you covered there.
 Scroll through the provided icons and choose one from the pre-installed system icons for now.
-In a follow-up chapter you will learn how GResource can be used to embed the other icons as well.
+In a follow-up chapter, you will learn how GResource can be used to embed the other icons as well.

 For now, we take the icon with the semantic name "format-justify-fill-symbolic".
 In the screenshot below you see that this corresponds to three parallel lines.